Robert Lehniger: Life and career

-He is known for his uses of digital media in combination with stage performance, bridging the gap between theatre and cinema.
-His productions include a 2008 "remake" of Friedrich Hebbel's Nibelungen: Kriemhild's Revenge for the Schauspiel Frankfurt, a 2010 adaptation of Jean-Luc Godard's film Weekend for the Theater am Neumarkt in Zürich and a 2012 adaptation of Christian Kracht's novel Faserland for the Schauspiel Hannover.
-Since 2016, he has made a series of productions for the Düsseldorfer Schauspielhaus in a format he calls "to go", where he has staged German classics such as Faust, Nathan the Wise and The Maid of Orleans at various locations around Düsseldorf.
+Lehniger's work is characterised by the integration of digital media into live performance and by the interaction between theatre and film.
+His productions have included a 2008 "remake" of Friedrich Hebbel's Nibelungen at Schauspiel Frankfurt, a 2010 stage adaptation of Jean-Luc Godard's film Weekend at the Theater am Neumarkt in Zürich, and a 2012 adaptation of Christian Kracht's novel Faserland at Schauspiel Hannover.

+Since 2016, he has developed a series of mobile productions for the Düsseldorfer Schauspielhaus under the title "to go".
+The format takes adaptations of works from the German theatrical canon outside the conventional theatre space and presents them at different locations across Düsseldorf.
+Productions have included Faust (to go), Nathan (to go), Parzival (to go) and Johanna (to go).